WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 ## Getting Started

-### This README explains how to use the CSVheadstoTXT.py script to train a single class.
+### This README explains how to use the CSVheadstoTXT.py script to train YOLOv3 to detect a single object/class.
 I have now added a new script (MULTI-CLASSjpg2txt.py) that can prep data for multiple classes.
 I haven't updated the below documentation for manually prepping the config files, but the new script is commented to explain how to use it, and adding extra classes should be self-explanatory per the below doc.
 If it becomes apparent that is not the case, put in a ticket and I'll append it as needed. -GW

 Make sure you have PJReddie's YoloV3 installed, compiled with CUDA and OpenCV, and working with your webcam for live video.
 The version of YoloV3 I am using installed is from here:
 ```